-In the opinion of Co-Bond Counsel, under existing law, and assuming continuing compliance by the Commonwealth with certain certifications and agreements relating to the use of the First Series Bond proceeds and covenants to comply with provisions of the Internal Revenue Code of 1986, as amended (the "Code") and all applicable regulations thereunder, now or hereafter enacted, interest on the First Series Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax.
+In the opinion of Co-Bond Counsel, under existing law, and assuming continuing compliance by the Commonwealth with certain certifications and agreements relating to the use of the Bond proceeds and covenants to comply with provisions of the Internal Revenue Code of 1986, as amended (the "Code") and all applicable regulations thereunder, now or hereafter enacted, interest on the Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
+However, interest on the Bonds is taken into account in determining annual adjusted financial statement income of applicable corporations (as defined in Section 59(k) of the Code) for the purpose of computing the federal alternative minimum tax imposed on such corporations for tax years beginning after December 31, 2022.

-The opinion of Co-Bond Counsel on federal tax matters will be based upon and will assume the accuracy of certain representations and certifications, and compliance with certain covenants, of the Commonwealth to be contained in the transcript of proceedings for the issuance of the First Series Bonds and that are intended to evidence and assure that the First Series Bonds are and will remain obligations the interest on which is excludable from gross income for federal income tax purposes.
+The opinion of Co-Bond Counsel on federal tax matters will be based upon and will assume the accuracy of certain representations and certifications, and compliance with certain covenants, of the Commonwealth to be contained in the transcript of proceedings for the issuance of the Bonds and that are intended to evidence and assure that the Bonds are and will remain obligations the interest on which is excludable from gross income for federal income tax purposes.
 Co-Bond Counsel will not independently verify the accuracy of those certifications and representations or covenants.

 The Code prescribes a number of qualifications and conditions for the interest on state and local obligations to be and to remain excludable from gross income for federal income purposes, some of which require future or continued compliance after issuance of the obligations in order for the interest to be and to continue to be so excluded from the date of issuance.
-Noncompliance with these requirements by the Commonwealth may cause the interest on the First Series Bonds to be included in gross income for federal income tax purposes and thus to be subject to federal income tax retroactively to their date of issuance.
-The Commonwealth has covenanted to take the actions required of it for the interest on the First Series Bonds to be and to remain excludable from gross income for federal income tax purposes and not to take any actions that would adversely affect that exclusion.
-Co-Bond Counsel have not undertaken to evaluate, determine or inform any person, including any holder of the First Series Bonds, whether any actions taken or not taken, events, events occurring or not occurring, or other matters that might come to attention of Co-Bond Counsel, would adversely affect the value of, or tax status of the interest on, the First Series Bonds.
+Noncompliance with these requirements by the Commonwealth may cause the interest on the Bonds to be included in gross income for federal income tax purposes and thus to be subject to federal income tax retroactively to their date of issuance.
+The Commonwealth has covenanted to take the actions required of it for the interest on the Bonds to be and to remain excludable from gross income for federal income tax purposes and not to take any actions that would adversely affect that exclusion.
+Co-Bond Counsel have not undertaken to evaluate, determine or inform any person, including any holder of the Bonds, whether any actions taken or not taken, events, events occurring or not occurring, or other matters that might come to attention of Co-Bond Counsel, would adversely affect the value of, or tax status of the interest on, the Bonds.

-The opinion of Co-Bond Counsel is based on current legal authority, covers certain matters not directly addressed by such authorities and represents Co-Bond Counsel's judgment as to the proper treatment of the First Series Bonds for federal income tax purposes.
+The opinion of Co-Bond Counsel is based on current legal authority, covers certain matters not directly addressed by such authorities and represents Co-Bond Counsel's judgment as to the proper treatment of the Bonds for federal income tax purposes.
 It is not a guarantee of any result, and is not binding on the Internal Revenue Service or the courts.